 Mt.
-Baker Easton Glacier 3-Day Summit Climb with International Mountain Guides
+Baker 3-Day Summit Climbs with International Mountain Guides

 Mt.
-Baker is the fourth highest peak in the Northwest at 10,781 feet (3286 meters) with the second largest glacier system in the lower 48 States (second only to Mt.
-Rainier).
+Baker is the fourth highest peak in the Northwest at 10,781 feet (3286m).
+It is home to the second largest glacier system in the lower 48 States, second only to Mt.
+Rainier.
 Mt.
-Baker now holds the world record for annual snow fall, 95 total feet in 1998.
+Baker now holds the world record for annual snow fall, 95 total feet in 1998!

 - The easiest way up the mountain